-PLEASE READ THESE INSTRUCTIONS CAREFULLY.
+PLEASE READ THESE POST-OP INSTRUCTIONS.

 Sometimes the after-effects of oral surgery are quite minimal, so not all of these instructions may apply.
 Common sense will often tell you what you should do.
 However, when in doubt, follow these guidelines or call our office for more information.